 5.dd.
 Truck Loading, Fugitive Emissions (existing).
-Emissions from the five truck loading spouts (Fig. 29) two sets of two spouts on the NE and SW sides of the silos and one on the north end - are not controlled, although the majority of the grain transferred through the spouts is oiled with at least 2 qt/1000 bu.
-Any PM that is not contained within the truck during loadout or within the building is released as fugitive PM, PM10, and PM{2.5}.
-Fugitive emissions from the truck loading operation are not subject to the NSPS since the truck loaders were installed in
+Emissions from the five truck loading spouts two sets of two spouts on the NE and SW sides of the silos and one on the north end - are not controlled, although the majority of the grain transferred through the spouts is oiled with at least 2 qt/1000 bu.
+Any PM that is not contained within the truck during loadout or within the building is released as fugitive PM, PM10, and PM2.5.
+Fugitive emissions from the truck loading operation are not subject to the NSPS since the truck loaders were installed in 1983, prior to the NSPS applicability date.

-Fig. 29: Truck Loading Spout
+Truck Loading Spout